gruntjs-updater/grunt-zoopinator/README.md

 ### Usage Examples

 Here is a sample Gruntfile using grunt-zoopinator.
-The task has two targets - dev and prod enabling you to test in the dev directory and then use the prod folder as a git repo to deploy your site.
+The task has two targets - dev and prod enabling you to test in the dev directory and then use the prod directory as a git repo to deploy your site.
 The watch task will keep the dev directory up to date after any file change.

 ```js